The following policies are an excerpt. For complete housing policies, refer to the Housing License Agreement.

 SCAD prohibits the unlawful possession, use, manufacture, distribution or dispensing of alcohol or controlled substances by students or employees in college buildings, on grounds or property, or as part of any college activity.
 Any full- or part-time student or employee found to be in violation of said policy is subject to disciplinary action in accordance with the policies and laws of the college, the city of Atlanta or Savannah, the state of Georgia, the government of Hong Kong and the U.S. federal government.

 Pets are not permitted in any residence hall.
 Freshwater, non-flesh-eating fish and approved assistance animals are the only exceptions to this policy.
 However, fish must be kept in a properly maintained aquarium of 10 gallons or fewer.

-Smoking is prohibited in all SCAD buildings and throughout residence halls including rooms, courtyards and pool areas.
+Smoking is prohibited in all SCAD buildings and throughout residence halls including rooms, courtyards, parking decks, parking garages and pool areas.

 There are a limited number of electrical outlets in each room, and these may not be altered for any reason.
 No more than two appliances may be plugged into a double electrical outlet at any time.
 Only one U.L. power-strip extension cord no longer than six feet with built-in circuit breakers is allowed per resident.
 The U.L. code must be printed in the plastic of the power strip.
 Longer cords may be approved, by residence life and housing, based on the needs and design of the building.
 Power strips may not be plugged into one another.
 These are the only type of extension cords allowed in residence halls.
 Non-U.L. power strip extension cords of any kind, multi-plug adapters and surge protectors are prohibited.

 To accommodate multiple appliances, students in all residence hall facilities are allowed one U.L. approved six-foot surge-protected extension strip per student.
 Applicances permitted in residence hall rooms include personal computers, radios, fans, electric blankets, clocks, blow-dryers, stereos, televisions, DVD players, video game consoles, coffee makers with automatic shut-off and compact refrigerators up to 4.4 cubic feet.